-(29) AEWG has broadly endorsed the draft Decision on Core LT CCM, noting that:

-- (a) the set minRAM values of 20% (yearly) + 10% (monthly) seem to be a good starting point, further analyses are needed during the implementation period; - (b) the final Core LT CCM Decision should balance the need for proper governance related to crucial elements of the methodology with avoiding barriers for the timely implementation of the methodology; and - (c) stakeholders should be informed in more detail about the consequences of the Core LT CCM Decision. - (30) Five regulatory authorities provided individual comments during the consultation phase.
-These related to: - (a) the setup of minimum RAM values and/or its governance; in particular, two regulatory authorities were concerned about the possibility of amending the minRAM values by the Core TSOs' Steering Committee. - (b) the need to inform market participants about the experimentation results provided at the market electricity system committee (MESC) held on 29 September 2021; and - (c) potential interactions of the Core LT CCM with other methodologies. - (31) ACER has considered AEWG's advice and the individual comments in finalising this Decision, and further discussed bilaterally with the respective regulatory authorities, where needed.
+- (38) With regard to the draft Decision underlying Decision 14/2021, the AEWG provided its advice on 8 October 2021 and broadly endorsed that draft Decision, noting that: - (a) the set minRAM values of 20% (yearly) + 10% (monthly) seem to be a good starting point, further analyses are needed during the implementation period; - (b) the final Core LT CCM Decision should balance the need for proper governance related to crucial elements of the methodology with avoiding barriers for the timely implementation of the methodology; and - (c) stakeholders should be informed in more detail about the consequences of the Core LT CCM Decision. - (39) Five regulatory authorities provided individual comments during the consultation phase.
+These related to: - (a) the setup of minimum RAM values and/or its governance; in particular, two regulatory authorities were concerned about the possibility of amending the minRAM values by the Core TSOs' Steering Committee; - (b) the need to inform market participants about the experimentation results provided at the market electricity system committee (MESC) held on 29 September 2021; and - (c) potential interactions of the Core LT CCM with other methodologies. - (40) With regard to the present Decision, the AEWG provided its advice on 5 December 2022 and broadly endorsed the draft Decision.
+In that context, ARERA, the Italian Regulatory authority, noted that regulatory authorities other than those of the Core CCR should be invited to the technical discussions concerning the Core CCR, and that in particular ARERA should be involved in the technical debates in view of the expectation that the Italy North CCR and the Core CCR would be merged.
+ARERA did not have any content-related comments on the present LT CCM. - (41) ACER has considered AEWG's advices and the individual comments in finalising this Decision, and further discussed bilaterally with the respective regulatory authorities, where needed.